CreateYourAccount-username/superpy/README.md

 - *classes.py* - Handles the buy_item and sell_item classes.

 - *main.py* - Handles all CLI commands and also all the logic for adding/removeing/adjusting the inventory.

+- *README.md* - The readme file you are currently reading.

 After you have run all the various commands at least once, you will also have the following files: